The modern history of the Acropolis sculptures (19th century on)

 On its way to Britain, Elgin’s ship that carried the sculptures, ‘The Mentor’, sank outside the island of Kythera, leaving the Acropolis sculptures in sea water for two years (Pavlou, 2011).

-The sculptures suffered bad treatment by Elgin.
-They were placed in a dirty, damp shed in his house where he kept them decaying for years.
+When Elgin brought the sculptures to Britain, he placed them in a dirty, damp shed in his house where he kept them decaying for years.
 At the end of Elgin’s financially devastating adventures, after an enquiry by the British government which aimed to investigate Elgin’s actions, the British government bought the Acropolis sculptures and kept them in the British Museum.
-Later, in the 1930s, an erroneous belief by the British Museum curators that the sculptures were and should look again white, led to damaging practices of British Museum staff using metallic brushes to scrape off what later experts realised was the patina.
-This practice led to irrecoverable loss of part of the delicate details on the surface of a number of the sculptures, also taking into account the relative significance of the portion lost in comparison to how thin the sculptural relief is.
+Later, in the 1930s, an erroneous belief by the British Museum curators that the sculptures were and should look white, led to damaging practices of British Museum staff using metallic brushes to scrape off what later experts realised was the patina.
+That practice led to irrecoverable loss of part of the details on the surface of a number of the sculptures.
+(Robinson, 2020, p.91-95).

 The first claim was by Otto (Othon), King of Greece, in the 19th century (24 June/6 July 1836, Royal Decree #125/46; General State Archives) for the return of the frieze parts of the temple of Athena Nike, followed by the famous claim for their return led by Melina Mercouri (late 20th century).
 The request by Greece and supporters from around the world for the reunification of the Acropolis Sculptures remains continues today, gaining increasing support also from the public in the UK (see links below).